Vance County License Hearing Guide

 Special Programs

-- Ignition Interlock Device Program: This program allows individuals with suspended licenses to drive with a device installed in their vehicle that prevents it from starting if alcohol is detected on their breath.
+- Ignition Interlock Device Program: This program allows individuals with a DUI conviction to drive with a restricted license, provided they install and maintain an ignition interlock device in their vehicle.